 - hot surfaces

 However, it is not easy to determine the exact source of ignition when investigating a dust explosion, or any other explosion for that matter.
-Ignition is often attributed to static electricity, when a source of explosion cannot be clearly identified.
+Ignition is often attributed to static electricity when a source of explosion cannot be clearly identified.
 Static charges can be generated by external sources.
 They can also be internally generated by friction at the surfaces of particles themselves as they collide or move past one another.

 EXAMPLES OF COMBUSTIBLE DUST EXPLOSIONS

 Dust explosions may cause fatalities and injuries to employees, as well as the destruction of a whole building.
-The examples of dust explosions are: in 2010, three workers killed by a titanium dust explosion in West Virginia.
+The examples of dust explosions are: in 2010, three workers were killed by a titanium dust explosion in West Virginia.
 In 2008, fourteen workers lost their lives in a sugar dust explosion in Georgia.
 There were 146 fatalities, along with another 114 injuries due to a metal powder explosion in Kunshan, China in 2014.

 PREVENTION OF DUST EXPLOSION

 How to prevent the combustible dust explosion, the basis of this prevention is only thorough hazard assessment according to OSHA.
-In the prevention studies, the first thing to study is flammable dust control recommendation which includes, implement an explosive dust inspection in the factory or building with testing of dust and its controlling program.
+In the prevention studies, the first thing to study is flammable dust control recommendation which includes, implementing an explosive dust inspection in the factory or building with testing of dust and its controlling program.
 Dust prevention also encourages the use of proper dust collection systems and filters.
 To avoid dust particles settling in the vents, roofs, ceilings, a complete checkup of the ventilation system is required.
 Always keep the working areas clean, facilitate the cleaning process, and use surfaces that minimize dust growth.

-During the inspection, provide access to all the areas including, hidden ones like basements, attics, storerooms, etc., and, from time to time, checks for the dust particles insides and outsides.
+During the inspection, provide access to all the areas including, hidden ones like basements, attics, storerooms, etc., and, from time to time, check for the dust particles insides and outsides.
 Make sure to use a vacuum for the cleaning process and, if any source of fire is present near areas, kindly use cleaning methods that do not generate dust clouds.

 Prevention of fire is another important task after finding all possible ways of combustible dust existence.
 Fire safety is necessary for those hazardous conditions and, the first step of preventing required to look for a source of fire in the enclosure.
 The source of ignition can control by using suitable electrical equipment and wiring methods.
 Also, control static electricity, including bonding for equipment to the ground, smoking, open flames, sparks, frictions, and mechanical sparks.
 Use different devices to remove foreign materials capable of igniting combustibles from process materials.
 Constantly keep in mind to separate the dust from heated surfaces and heating systems.
 Use an equipment preventive maintenance program.

-OSHA also provides the guidelines for the damages and injuries which occurr by a combustible dust explosion.
+OSHA also provides the guidelines for the damages and injuries which occur by a combustible dust explosion.
 Training of the workers is the main and the most important thing and, a supervisor is responsible to inspects the possible circumstances of having hazards at the workplace.
 If any injury happened, the first response is to remove the victims from the damaged areas.
 A fire-specialized suppression system should install with the explosion protection system.
 Activate the spark detection system and develop emergency plans with the emergency exit routes and finding first aids.
 To avoid the hazards, organizations it is the foremost responsibility of the employers to save the lives of their employees and the education and training of the workers.

 Standards set by the National Fire Protection Association (NFPA) publish by scientists and other leading experts in the fire safety field.
 The organization’s primary list, “Standard on the Fundamentals of Combustible Dust,” constitutes the most advanced recommendations to protect workers and facilities that encounter combustible dust.